SI defining constants

 SI base units expressed in terms of defining constants

-Table 4 presents the seven SI base units as defined by the product of powers of the SI defining constants.
+Table 4 presents the seven SI base units as defined by products of powers of the SI defining constants.

 Table 4